 Preparing for the exam requires commitment, dedication and discipline.
 Students usually prepare with the help of a GMAT coach, online tools or using preparatory guides.
 There are also specific courses that students use, however, it is important to only use resources that are adequate for your level, or you will not achieve your target score.
 Students who score more than 600 spend at least 100 hours studying and preparing.

-It is also important to note that the entire GMAT exam takes around four hours, during which the ability of candidates to work under pressure and remain focused for a relatively long period of time is tested.
+It is also important to note that the entire GMAT exam takes around three and a half hours, during which the ability of candidates to work under pressure and remain focused for a relatively long period of time is tested.

 Some preparation strategies are: